iamdanzhao/iamdanzhao.github.io/work/index.md

 {:.list-plus}
 - Held office hours, graded student assignments, relayed student feedback to professors, and helped adapt courses to remote learning for 5 courses over 6 semesters
-- Courses: Causal Inference (S&DS 314), Intro Machine Learning (S&DS 355), Comp.
-Tools for Data Science (S&DS 262), Intro Stats for Political Science (S&DS 102/3), and YData: Intro to Data Science (S&DS 123)
+- Courses: Causal Inference (S&DS 314), Intro Machine Learning (S&DS 355), Computational Tools for Data Science (S&DS 262), Intro Stats for Political Science (S&DS 102/3), and YData: Intro to Data Science (S&DS 123)

 **Yale Roosevelt Institute**, Energy & Environment Center Head, Fall 2018 to Spring 2019

 {:.list-plus}
 - Led a team of 10 to research the Connecticut Green Bank, a public-private investment bank that funds renewable energy projects in Connecticut and the nation's first of its kind
-- Analyzed research, conducted interviews with regional stakeholders, and led weekly project meetings
+- Analyzed research, interviewed regional stakeholders, and led weekly project meetings
 - Held conversations that led to establishing the Tech Policy research center

 **Yale Daily News**, Photography Editor, Fall 2018 to Fall 2020